jalvesaq/zotcite/README.md

 let g:citation_vim_key_format = "{zotero_key}#{author}_{date}"
 ```

+To insert in Vim notes stored in Zotero, use the command `:Znote key` where is
+`key` is a word with one or more letters of authors names or from a reference
+title.

 To convert a Markdown document with pandoc, use the `zotref` filter that comes
 with Zotcite.
 The Zotcite plugin adds the directory where `zotref` is to
 the system `$PATH`.
 So, from within Vim/Neovim, do: